foxmask/yeoboseyo/README.md

 - Joplin markdown editor
 - RSS Feeds
+- Mastodon

-So today, you can read RSS Feeds and this will create notes in Joplin automatically in the folder you define in the settings
+So today, you can read RSS Feeds and this will create notes in Joplin automatically in the folder you define in the settings Or also post "toot" to your mastodon account

 ## Installation